romcar/one-mans-treasure/README.md

 https://developers.google.com/maps/documentation/embed/get-api-key
 and https://apidocs.imgur.com/ in order for them to work.

+> Place the Google Maps API key in the client/dist/index.html file.
+> Replace both of the ImgurConfig.IMGUR_API_ID variables in the client/src/services/listingServices.js

 #### ~~Bugs~~ Features:
   1. Currently you can't givaway your item to the first user who claimed it.
-  2. All signup validations are currently done in the background through console log. (*make sure password is 8 digits long or signup would stay in the same page.)
-  3. Search Bar doesn't work.
-  4. If you encounter additional bugs, feel free to ask any of us except for Feng.
-  Because his code is perfect and never buggy so he wouldn't know what you're talking about.
+  2. Longer comments do not word-wrap.
+  3. Listings do not automatically populate the profile.
+(Must log out and log back in).

 #### Semantic-UI
 Both Semantic-UI and Semantic-UI-React are use.
-Semantic-UI-React will be installed with ``npm install``; however, you will have to manually import regular Semantic-UI's css and js files to get everything to render correctly.
+Semantic-UI-React will be installed with ``npm install``.

 ## Getting Started
 To install all dependencies